-If you only communicate your strategy through emails and PowerPoint presentations, you make it too easy to ignore.
+You make it too easy to ignore if you only communicate your strategy through emails and PowerPoint presentations.

-Come up with fresh ways to visualize your transformation and put them in everyone’s eyeline.
+Create fresh ways to visualize your transformation and put them in everyone’s eye line.

-We’ve seen everything from companies setting up big screens displaying live progress towards strategic objectives, to teams creating cardboard cutouts of the customers they aim to serve.
+We’ve seen everything from companies setting up giant screens displaying live progress towards strategic objectives to teams creating cardboard cutouts of the customers they aim to serve.

 If that seems too quirky, remember that the aim is to provoke an emotional response and get people talking - don’t be afraid to do something different.